Record Gold Price and All Time Highs

 - Euros, SDRs or What?

 Highest Ever Gold Prices in US Dollars, Sterling and Euros

 |Currency||Gold Price Per Ounce - LBMA Fix||Intraday High||Date|

 |US Dollar||$1,896.50||$1,917.00||5th September 2011|

 We have gold price records in descending date order below.
 If your interested in why price peaks occur you can click here to read on below the prices.

 Gold Price Influencers

-Gold first found itself on a bull run in 1980 with prices topping out in dollars at $850 per ounce.
+Gold first found itself on a bull run in 1979 with prices topping out in dollars at $850 per ounce in early 1980.
 Since then the market went through a correction until ballooning once again during and after the financial crash of 2008.
 The Pound and Euro reach price peaks at different times due to the exchange rate against dollars.
 Intraday highs are likely higher than these values as we only list the fix on morning and afternoon.

 |Date||Fix||Price £||Price $||Price €|